trevor-ngugi/cat-co-news/README.md

     * Open your preferred browser and view the app by opening the link **http://127.0.0.1:5000/**.

 ## Known Bugs
-* None present, in case of any, be sure to contact me
+* Not able to deploy to heroku

 ## Technologies Used
 * Python 3.7.4